Before the mountains had been shaped, before the hills, I was brought forth, (Pr 8:25).

 Have you ever felt insignificant to God?
 Like maybe He had made a mistake when He made you?
 I felt that way all the time as a teenager.
 It wasn’t until I understood who I was in Christ that I started dying to those thoughts that said I was of no importance to God.

-God has a way of showering His love on His children.
+God has a way of showering His love for His children.
 One of the ways He does this is through His own craftsmanship.
 It’s the beauty of a sunset, the joy of a smile and the wonder of you.
 God’s design, the different shapes, colors and intricacies of people are a beautiful picture of the tapestry of God.

 The color of your skin, hair, your body shape or the size of your feet were of no mistake to God.
 Until we have a right view of who we are in Christ, we will always be left wanting.
 We’ll find the need to run for botox, lift bigger weights or try the newest diet trend.